-Sometimes a months of preparation that you do for your GMAT is not enough to get a 750+ score.
+Sometimes a months of preparation that you do for the GMAT exam is not enough to get a 750+ score.
 To solve the questions asked on the test you need to make a few mistakes; so that you can be prepared to achieve your targeted score.
 Hard work is the key to success so, don’t forget to work hard!

 GMAT, the test is considered as a standardized test that rewards you on smart shortcuts and analytical thinking.
 The questions asked on the GMAT are a simulation of decisions taken in a business environment incentivizing approximations and eliminations.
 As been already discussed, making mistakes is a step forward to learning, therefore; here are few techniques that can help you to cut down those silly errors: